nicolashahn/nicolashahn.github.io/_drafts/set-solver.md

 ## Number

 Classifying the number of the card [works very similarly](https://github.com/nicolashahn/set-solver/blob/50c20e7a88782b7e5f1b3e65ed5fa769b6379003/find_shapes.py) to the card extraction process.
-We again use `cv2.findContours()` to find the contours in the image, and count how many are over a certain minimum area value (to avoid things like specks of dust or stains on the card).
+We again use `cv2.findContours()` to find the contours in the image, and count how many are over a certain minimum area value (to avoid things like reflections, stains, or specks of dust on the card).

 ![shape cutouts]({{site.url}}/images/set-solver/find_shapes.jpg?style=centered)

 ## Shape & Fill

 The shape and fill classifiers use OpenCV's [ORB](https://docs.opencv.org/3.0-alpha/doc/py_tutorials/py_feature2d/py_orb/py_orb.html), a [feature detection](https://en.wikipedia.org/wiki/Feature_detection_(computer_vision)) algorithm.
-A feature is basically an interesting point in an image, oftentimes a corner/curve of a shape, or an isolated point, but there is no hard definition of what features can be.
-Basically, they represent what the algorithm both thinks are "interesting" parts of the image, and are also repeatable - the algorithm needs to be able to use features to find the same object in different images.
+A feature is basically what the algorithm thinks is an "interesting" part of an image, oftentimes a corner/curve of a shape, or an isolated point, but there is no hard definition of what features can be.
+They are also repeatable - the algorithm needs to be able to use features to find the same object in different images.

 ![shape keypoints]({{site.url}}/images/set-solver/shape_keypoints.jpg?style=centered)
-*<center>Keypoints that ORB discovers - only the top few are used for classification.</center>*
+*<center>Keypoints that ORB discovers.</center>*

 The classifiers start with a cutout of one of the shapes of the card that was found during the number classification step, and the top few features (the ones that ORB thinks are the most important) are compared to the top few features of each of the possible labeled shape+fill combinations.
 The labeled shape with the most matches is used as for the fill classification for the card.